AdobeDocs/analytics.ko-KR/help/admin/admin/reporting-activity-manager/reporting-activity.md

 The Queueing graph shows the average queue wait time (in seconds) for reporting requests for the selected report suite over the last 2 hours.

-* The x-axis shows a 2-hour time frame.
+Hover over the chart to view points in time where the maximum average wait time was highest for that minute.

-* The y-axis shows the average wait time (in seconds).
+* **X-axis**: The average queue wait time for reporting requests over the last a 2-hour time frame.
-* You can hover over the chart to view points in time where the maximum average wait time was highest for that minute.
+* **Y-axis**: The average wait time (in seconds).

    ![Distinct Users graph](assets/queueing-graph.png)